ryoshumei/HotelBookingSystem/README.md

 ## 2. RUN

-Make sure you have MySQL on your environment and import  my_hotel_guests.sql or my_hotel_blank_guests.sql to your MySQL . (my_hotel_guests.sql includes some test_data but my_hotel_blank_guests.sql doesn't.
+Make sure you have MySQL in your environment and import  my_hotel_guests.sql or my_hotel_blank_guests.sql to your MySQL . (my_hotel_guests.sql includes some test_data but my_hotel_blank_guests.sql doesn't.
 Both of them include "Create Schema "query)

 Replace DATABASE Connection Information in src/DatabaseAccInfo.java.
 This includes "URL", "USERNAME" , "PASSWORD".